 This critical filter keeps your house cozy and air clean.
 How often you should change your air filter depends on the model of filter you install.
 Flat filters should be replaced each month, while pleated filters should be swapped every three months.
 If you’re unsure if your filter should be changed, remove it and hold it up to the light.
 Get a new one if you can’t see light through it.

 If someone in your house has allergies or asthma, we recommend using a filter with a greater MERV rating.
 The higher the number this is, the better your filter is at removing contaminants.

 3. Maximize Natural Ventilation

 Keep fresh air in your home by opening windows whenever it’s warm enough.
 We also recommend running exhaust fans in your bathroom and kitchen frequently to get rid of pollutants and bring in more fresh air.

 4. Chat Our Indoor Air Quality Pros

-From whole-home air purifiers to HEPA filters, Service Experts Heating & Air Conditioning has a solution to help your loved ones breathe more easily.
+From whole-home air purifiers, Service Experts Heating & Air Conditioning has a solution to help your loved ones breathe more easily.
 We’ll help you choose the right option during your free home comfort assessment.
 Reach us at 318-588-8163 to request yours now!